During the leave Shared parental leave and pay

 • how much the employee will get paid for them

-Pay for SPLIT days still needs to meet the National Minimum Wage.
+Pay for SPLIT days still needs to meet the minimum wage.

 If an employment contract ends

 If a fixed-term contract was due to end anyway, the employer does not have to renew it.
-But the employer must not use the fact that a parent has taken or intends to take shared parental leave for not continuing a contract.
+But the employer must not use shared parental leave as a reason for not continuing a contract.

 When a contract ends, the parent's shared parental leave entitlement ends.
-This is even if they start working for another employer, because they'll no longer meet the eligibility test.
+This is even if they start working for another employer, because they'll no longer be eligible.
 The other parent keeps their entitlement, if they had it.

 If the contract ends while the employee is on shared parental leave, they could still be entitled to shared parental pay.